Charito: Empress

 Charito married Jovian, a son of Varronianus.
 Her father-in-law was tribune of the Jovians and comes domesticorum.
 Varronianus retired into private life during the reign of Julian.
 Jovian had also pursued a military career, serving as primicerius domesticorum under Julian.
 They had at least one son, also named Varronianus.
 Philostorgius claims that Varronianus was one of two sons.
 The other son is not named.
 However this brief mention is the only source mentioning or suggesting the existence of a second son.

 On 26 June 363, Julian was mortally wounded in the Battle of Samarra.
 He died a few hours following the end of the conflict.
 He was childless and had never designated an heir.
 On 27 June, the remaining officers of the campaign proceeded to elect a new emperor, selecting Jovian for unclear reasons.
 Charito became the new empress.

 Jovianus and the younger Varronianus served as Roman Consuls in 364.
 The Dictionary of Christian Biography and Literature to the End of the Sixth Century by Henry Wace notes Charito and their son had joined the Emperor by the end of 363, a fact that can be determined by a passage of Themistius.
-But Joannes Zonaras reports that Charito and Jovian did not meet each other during his reign, a possible error according to the Dictionary.Ammianus records:"When the emperor had entered Ancyra, after the necessary arrangements for his procession had been made, so far as the conditions allowed, he assumed the consulship, taking as his colleague in the office his son Varronianus, who was still a small child; and his crying and obstinate resistance to being carried, as usual, on the curule chair, were an omen of what presently occurred."The Roman History of Ammianus Marcellinus, vol. 2, Book 25, chapter 10.
-1940 translation.
-The historian interprets the crying consul as an ill omen, preceding the early death of Jovian.
+But Joannes Zonaras reports that Charito and Jovian did not meet each other during his reign, a possible error according to the Dictionary.
 On 17 February 364, Jovian died at Dadastana and various accounts have survived debating the manner of his death.
 Ammianus, for instance, compares his death with that of Scipio Aemilianus and seems to have suspected murder.

 Eutropius reports that Jovian "by the kindness of the emperors that succeeded him, was enrolled among the gods", which indicates the practice of the Imperial cult continued at least to this point in time.
 Zonaras reports both Jovian and Charito buried in the Church of the Holy Apostles, Constantinople.